PatrickLang/windows-k8s-lab/README.md

 #### Getting the kube config
 First, get a copy of the kubeadm config into your home directory in the Centos VM.
-Connect with `vagrant ssh` for the next step
+Connect with `vagrant ssh master` for the next step

 ```bash
 mkdir -p $HOME/.kube